Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Manual Dependency Injection.md

-Android recommended app architecture encourgaes divding your doe into classes to benefit from separation of concerns, a principle where each class of the hierarchy has a single defined responsibility.
+Android recommended app architecture encourgaes dividing your code into classes to benefit from separation of concerns, a principle where each class of the hierarchy has a single defined responsibility.
 This leads to more, smaller class that need to be connected together to fulfill each other's dependencies.

-The dependencies between classes can be represented as a graph, in which eeach class is connected to the classes. it depeneds on.
-The representation of all your classes and their dependencies makes up the applicationgraph.
+The dependencies between classes can be represented as a graph, in which each class is connected to the classes it depeneds on.
+The representation of all your classes and their dependencies makes up the application graph.

 Dependency inejction helps make these connections and enables you to swap out implementations for testing.
-For exmaple, when testing a ViewModel that depends on a repository, you can pass differen timplementations Repsotiry with either fakes or mocks to test eh differenct cases.
+For exmaple, when testing a ViewModel that depends on a repository, you can pass different implementations Repsotiry with either fakes or mocks to test the differenct cases.

 ## Basics of manual dependency injection
 Consdider a flow to be a group of screens in your app that conrresponds to a feature.
 Login, registration, and checkout are all examples of flows.

-When covering a login flow for a typical Android app, the LoginActivity depends on LoginViewModel, which in turn dpeneds on UserRespository.
+When covering a login flow for a typical Android app, the LoginActivity depends on LoginViewModel, which in turn depeneds on UserRespository.
 Then UserRepostiroy depends on a UserLocalDatasource and UserRemoteDataSource, which in turn depends on a Retrofit service.

 LoginActivity is the entry point to the login flow and the user intereacts with the activity.
 Thus LoginActivity needs to create the LoginViewModel with all its dependencies.